richstu/copydataset/README.md

   * jsons/mc_dataset_files_info.json
   * jsons/data_dataset_files_info.json

+### Get information of files that are on disk

+The below command gets information of files that are on disk

+    make_disk_files_jsons.py

+The file information is stored in a json file.
+One can customize the input and output files using arguments, which can be seen with the argument -h.

+* Input files:
+* Output files:
+  * jsons/mc_disk_files.json
+  * jsons/data_disk_files.json

 ### (Optional) Write dataset files to a plain text file

 The below command writes dataset file paths to a text file.